bytexplorerr/Rydr/README.md

 # 🚖 Rydr - Ride Sharing Platform

 Rydr is a modern ride-sharing platform built using the **MERN Stack**.
-It provides seamless real-time communication between captains and users, location tracking, authentication, and secure transactions.
+It provides seamless real-time communication between captains and users, location tracking, authentication.

 ## 🚀 Features